pachyderm/pachyderm/doc/concepts/pipeline-concepts/datum/relationship-between-datums.md

 ![One to many](../../../images/d_datum_processing_one_to_many.svg)

-Pachyderm processes all these datums independently, and in the end, it needs to create a commit by combining the results of processing these datums.
+Pachyderm processes all these datums independently.
+After that, Pachyderm creates a commit by merging the results of the processed datums.
 A commit is a filesystem that has specific constraints, such as duplicate files with the same file path.
-Pachyderm merges results from different output datums with the same file path into single files.
+Therefore, Pachyderm merges the results from different output datums with the same file path into single file.
 For example, `datum 1` produces `pfs/out/1` and `datum 3` produces `pfs/out/1`.
 Pachyderm merges these two files by appending them one to another without any particular order.
 Therefore, the file `1` in the final